easypropertylistings/Easy-Property-Listings/readme.txt

 = 3.1.7 March 22, 2017 =

-* New: Added epl_template_cass to templates and added its context for Listing Templates extension.
+* New: Added epl_template_class to templates and added its context for Listing Templates extension.
 * New: Auction Date processing function for import scripts.
 * New: REAXML convert date/time to adjust for timezone for import scripts.
 * Tweak: Wording for delete settings adjusted to reflect radio option.